 Most commuters found the old, often overcrowded and somewhat spartan Diamond and Gold lounges in the domestic section of El Dorado underwhelming, lacking even their own restroom facilities.
 Those that grew accustomed to these accommodations are certain to be wowed by Avianca’s vast new domestic lounge, occupying its own mezzanine.

-Rather than separating Silver, Gold and Diamond Elite Lifemiles members, Avianca adopted the strategy of providing a first class experience to all elite levels, and building a lounge large enough to accommodate the frequent backups that can happen at the airline’s main hub due to weather in Bogotá and connecting cities.
+Rather than separating Silver and Gold Lifemiles members, Avianca adopted the strategy of providing a first class experience to all elite levels, and building a lounge large enough to accommodate the frequent backups that can happen at the airline’s main hub due to weather in Bogotá and connecting cities.
 Even though the new facilities are for domestic travelers, they are luxurious enough to compete with international lounges at major global hubs.

 Avianca’s new domestic lounge is even larger than Copa’s international lounge in Panamá City, a stop many travelers throughout Latin America will be familiar with.
 Those travelers remembering the little sandwiches and brownies that were standard fare in El Dorado’s old Gold and Diamond lounges will be pleasantly surprised at Avianca’s new lounge offerings.